-Here we go with the most important airline KPI ideas.
+Here we go with the essential airline KPI ideas.

 #1 THE MOST IMPORTANT AIRLINE KPI IDEA: BRING ‘EM TO THE SMARTPHONE

-And bringing your airline’s KPIs to the smartphone does not mean to access them with your smartphone browser.
-Mobile availability means dedicated and seamlessly integrated apps that allow swift and easy access to all relevant information.
+And bringing your airline’s KPIs to the smartphone does not mean accessing them with your smartphone browser.
+Instead, mobile availability means dedicated and seamlessly integrated apps that allow swift and easy access to all relevant information.